Short answer: No. True crochet cannot currently be made by machine.

 5. Tension

 Too tight tension can cause cramping & injury to your hands.
 Your yarn should glide through your hand and hook with ease.
-Practice on finding a comfortable grip and lighter tensions.
+Practice finding a comfortable grip and lighter tensions.

 6. The point of your hook